-- 33. The County Government recognizes infrastructure development as a critical enabler for accelerating the desired economic growth and development.
-The CIDP 2023-2027 prioritized a number of intervention towards realizing a reliable transport systems and access to clean energy that included; Expansion and rehabilitation of access roads across the county; upgrade of roads to bituminous standards in partnership with KeRRA, KURA & KENHA; Re-classification and naming of roads; construction and maintenance of river crossing (bridges, culverts, foot bridges and increased electicity connectivity. - 34.
-Key achievements realized during the period under review included; Opening, maintenance and rehabilitation of 474.5 km access roads across the county and Labour based maintenance of 156.6 Km was undertaken; several roads were improved to bitumen surface that included; Gisambai-Shamakhokho Road, Ekwanda Luanda road, Ebusyubi -Epuche-Esiandumba road, Luanda-Magada-Mbale road and Mago-Mululu-Vokoli-Lusui that is ongoing.
+- 33. The County Government recognizes infrastructure development as a critical enabler in accelerating the desired economic growth and development.
+The CIDP 2023-2027 prioritized a number of intervention towards realizing a reliable transport systems that included; Expansion and rehabilitation of access roads across the county; upgrade of roads to bituminous standards in partnership with KeRRA, KURA & KENHA Re-classification and naming of roads; construction and maintenance of river crossing (bridges, culverts and foot bridges) - 34.
+Key achievements realized during the period under review included; Opening, maintenance and rehabilitation of 474.5 km access roads across the county and Labour based maintenance of 156.6 Km was undertaken; several roads were improved to bitumen surface that included; Gisambai-

+Shamakhokho Road, Ekwanda - Luanda road, Ebusyubi -Epuche-Esiandumba road, Luanda-Magada-Mbale road and Mago-Mululu-Vokoli-Lusui that is ongoing.
 In addition, 5No.
 Bridges, box culverts and river crossings were constructed to ease intra county connectivity.
-Other achievement were increased internnect connectivity in the gocernment offices and strengthening of human resource capacity of County Department of infrastructure through employment of 9 technical staff. - 35.
-Other key achievements were on access to electricity coverage with approximately 90 % of trading centres and 25% household connected to electricity grid.
-In addition, the County government installed 10NO high masts and flood lights and solar street lights in various 10 market centers
+Other achievement were increased internnect connectivity in the gocernment offices and strengthening of human resource capacity of County Department of infrastructure through employment of 9 technical staff.

-1.3.7 Industrialization and MSMEs
+1.3.7 Industrialization and MSMES

-- 36. The CIDP envisions Vihiga County to transform from its current agriculture-dominant economy to reliance on manufacturing, business and value addition.
-Accordingly, during the period 21/22 to 23/24 the County Government endeavored to provide the required environment for accelerating investments in value addition and industrialization to spur growth of MSMEs and the Jua-Kali sector. - 37.
-Key achievements realized included; increased support for MSMEs focusing on the youth through linkages to credit facilities and leveraging on digital platforms; Supported cooperatives growth and Development through capacity building, cooperative bulking, value addition, Market access, saving and credit Management and enhancing Good Governance practices. - 38.
-In addition, the construction of the County Aggregation and Industrial Park (CAIP) commenced in Luanda; the State Department for Mining floated Expression of interest for the development of

-Granite factory in West Bunyore in collaboration with Completed construction of Vihiga Dairy and Sabatia Banana processing plants; Regulations for the Co-operative Enterprise Development Fund, 2023 was finalized; enhanced mobilization of deposits of KShs.
+- 35. The CIDP envisions Vihiga County to transform from its current agriculture-dominant economy to reliance on manufacturing, business and value addition.
+Accordingly, during the period 21/22 to 23/24 the County Government endeavored to provide the required environment for accelerating investments in value addition and industrialization to spur growth of MSMEs and the Jua-Kali sector. - 36.
+Key achievements realized included; increased support for MSMEs focusing on the youth through linkages to credit facilities and leveraging on digital platforms; Supported cooperatives growth and Development through capacity building, cooperative bulking, value addition, Market access, saving and credit Management and enhancing Good Governance practices. - 37.
+In addition, the construction of the County Aggregation and Industrial Park (CAIP) commenced in Luanda; the State Department for Mining floated Expression of interest for the development of Granite factory in West Bunyore in collaboration with Completed construction of Vihiga Dairy and Sabatia Banana processing plants; Regulations for the Co-operative Enterprise Development Fund, 2023 was finalized; enhanced mobilization of deposits of KShs.
 34.1 Million in the year 2023/2024 in cooperatives; Supported 20 Agriculture-based SACCOs with inclusion grant of KShs.
 16,000,000 with each SACCO receiving KShs.
 800,000.

-1.3.8 Environment Management and Climate Change
+1.3.7 Environment Management and Climate Change